This recipe for Instant Pot Chicken Chili is a simple, wholesome Tex-Mex Chicken Chili made with chicken, beans, and a richly seasoned tomato base.

 - Beans: Use pinto beans, red beans, kidney beans, or black beans for the recipe.

-- Chicken Broth/Chicken Stock: It is best to use low-sodium store-bought or homemade chicken stock to control the level of sodium in the chili.
+- Chicken Broth/Chicken Stock: It is best to use low-sodium store-bought chicken broth, homemade chicken broth, or Instant Pot chicken stock to control the level of sodium in the chili.

 - Beer (optional) Liquid: Using a pale lager, such as Corona, adds a nice depth of flavor and tang to the chili, but you can certainly use additional chicken broth in place of the beer if you don't care to cook with alcohol or are gluten-free.